JvanKatwijk/unoPlugins-jan/README.md

 Copyright and license
 --------------------------------------------------------------------------

-	All these plugins are created by me, Copyright will be with me.
+	Plugins are written by me.
+Copyright is with me.
 	Of course the copyrights of the owners of these rights of the additional dll's is gratefully acknowledged.

 	The software is available under a GPL V2 license, i.e. hoping that